MrYsLab/python_banyan/docs/install.md

 If you have Python 2.7 installed, you do not need to remove it.

-During the installation process, if there is a checkbox to add Python 3.7 to your path, make sure it is checked before proceeding with the installation.
+If there is a checkbox to add Python 3.7 to your path during the installation process, make sure it is checked before proceeding with the installation.

 ![](./images/pythonInstall.png)